 After a misunderstanding with a bus driver, I missed my stop to go kayaking.
-Initially, I refused to acknowledge I was lost.
+It took me a while to realize I was lost.
+Once I figured it out, I tried my best not to freak out.
 I had a gorgeous, mountainside lake all to myself – I wanted to enjoy it!
-My bliss was cut short, though, once I realized I was not only stranded but my phone was about to die.
+My bliss was cut short, though.
+I soon realized that not only was I stranded, but my phone was about to die as well.

-With no return busses or schedules in sight, I forced myself to subdue the crater-like feeling in my chest.
+With no return buses or schedules in sight, I forced myself to subdue the crater-like feeling in my chest.
 I had been in some serious binds before, but never like this.
 Alone on a strange but scenic road, I trudged along for nearly two hours before finding a hotel.
 I remember forcing myself to enjoy the scenery while trying think of anything besides the fact I was alone in a strange place.
-Thanks to a friendly Australian couple, I was able to get a ride back to my accommodation before dark, but I still cringe thinking about all the ways that scenario could have gone awry.
+Thanks to a friendly Australian couple, I was able to get a ride back to my hostel before dark, but I still cringe thinking about all the ways that scenario could have gone wrong.

-Sadly, there are some corners of the globe women should avoid visiting alone, but Argentina is not one of them.
-I’m happy to say I left Argentina without incident and had an overwhelmingly positive experience.
+Sadly, there are some corners of the world that women should avoid visiting alone.
+To answer the question, “Is Argentina Safe for Solo Female Travelers?”
+I can say that yes it is.
+I’m happy to say I left Argentina without incident and had a fantastic experience!
 Though many travelers (of both genders) can not say the same.
-Robberies are common, sometimes force is involved, but most of the instances I heard of only involved pickpocketing.
+Robberies are common.
+At times force is involved.
+But most of the instances that I heard of only involved pickpocketing.
 According to the most recent United Nations Development Program report,

-As a woman alone in Argentina, sexual harassment is unfortunately almost guaranteed.
+However, sexual harassment is pretty much guaranteed if you’re a female traveling alone in Argentina.
 Regardless of what I was wearing, not a day passed without receiving unsolicited feedback on my looks.
 Usually, it came in the form of compliments or whistles.
-Other times, I had no idea what the remarks were – those instances were the only times I felt grateful not to understand Spanish.
+Other times, I had no idea what the remarks were.
+Those were times I was glad not to understand Spanish.